overhide/ledgers.js-demo-serverless-dapp/README.md

 None of the participants know each other.
 Everyone is pseudonymous.
 But everything is auditable.
 The drivers are just a public address to the city.
 The citizen bounty hunters are just a public address to the drivers and the city.

-demonstrates how Azure can be leveraged by app developers who do not want to be in the business of managing people, writing backends (leverage Azure), but still want to get paid in cryptos or dollars

 ## Simulation / Demo

 > NOTE: